French School of Seoul: History

 Founded in 1974 in Itaewon-dong, successively settled in several individual houses, the École française de Séoul is registered at the S.M.O.E. – Seoul Metropolitan Office of Education (Centre d'éducation de Séoul) since 2001.

 It was built by the Parents' Association (A.P.E.) on the current site of Banpo 4-dong in Seocho-gu in 1981, an extension currently housing elementary classes was built in 1986 and a final building was constructed in 1998, after the purchase of adjacent land by A.P.E.

 This building now houses the administrative offices as well as the secondary school classrooms (for middle and high school) and the CDI (the secondary school library).
 On the roof of this building was built a sports field.

 The École Française de Séoul became the Lycée Français de Séoul during the general assembly on September 27, 2012.

 In terms of extension, it is the project of Seorae-maeul and acquisition of the semi-detached plot of Deoksan, supported by the A.P.E., which was retained in 2016 by a very large majority.
 It allows the establishment to maintain its location in Seorae-maeul (dating from 1981), considered as the "French village" of Seoul.

 In 2018, the project of a 2nd extension and renovation is launched.
-April 2017 will be marked by the start of construction, with a "commencement of construction ceremony" until August 2018.
-At the same time, from July 2018 to January 2019, major renovations of older buildings.
+April 2017 was marked by the start of construction, with a "commencement of construction ceremony" until August 2018.
+At the same time, from July 2018 to January 2019, major renovations of older buildings took place.

-On 19 April 2019, the "inauguration ceremony" will be held to mark the completion of these projects.
+An "inauguration ceremony" was held on 19 April 2019; the ceremony celebrated the completion of these projects.

 In 2024, the school celebrates its 50th anniversary and continues various renovations.
 The Kaewhasan rooftop has been renovated and the school is unveiling a new climbing wall.